 Being together does not mean losing yourself.

-Relationships that last have partners who:
+In fact, relationships that last have partners who:

 - Maintain their own lives